-Expeditors International of Washington (EXPD) Guidance summary
+Expeditors (EXPD) Guidance summary

 Event summary combining transcript, slides, and related documents.